MIUIIndia/MIUI_India_V5_Localisation/README.md

-This repository is used as localisation in V5 MIUI India ROMs.
+This repository includes localisation files used in V5 MIUI India ROMs.

 ---------------------------------------------------------------------------------------------
 <p>MIUI India V5 Localisation by MIUI India and MIUI Australia is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.<br><br>